pypa/packaging.python.org/source/guides/supporting-multiple-python-versions.rst

     TODO Either link to or provide example .yml files for these two services.

-    TODO How do we keep the Travis Linux and OSX versions up-to-date in this document?
+    TODO How do we keep the Travis Linux and macOS versions up-to-date in this document?

 Both `Travis CI`_ and Appveyor_ require a `YAML